ShymaaIsmail/airbnb-clone-project/README.md

 #### 🧠 Importance of Identifying Design Properties

-Understanding design properties such as colors, typography, spacing, and layout in a Figma mockup is essential for:
+📌 *Why it matters:* Understanding design properties such as colors, typography, spacing, and layout in a Figma mockup is essential for:
 - **Ensuring Consistency**: Following defined design specifications maintains a uniform visual experience across the app.
 - **Improving Collaboration**: Clear design tokens help frontend developers, designers, and QA work in sync.
 - **Efficiency in Development**: Reusable UI components can be more easily created when style rules are predefined.
 - **Enhancing Accessibility and UX**: Proper contrast, font sizes, and spacing help meet accessibility standards and ensure a smooth user journey.

-Here's a concise version of the **“Project Roles and Responsibilities”** section to add to your `README.md`:

 ---

-## Project Roles and Responsibilities
+## 🧑‍💻 Project Roles and Responsibilities

 | **Role**            | **Responsibilities**                                                                 |
 |---------------------|---------------------------------------------------------------------------------------|